modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/03_scCartFreeProduct.md

-The Cart free Product chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The Cart free Product chunk is used by the [scGetCart Snippet](../Snippets/scGetCart) in the `&freeProductTpl` property.

 ## Default scCartFree Product chunk